SparrowFabrications/sparrowfabrications.github.io/belair-x-6-12-adapter.md

 description: Lomography Belair X 6-12 Shutter Release Cable Adapter allows you to use a shutter release cable for beautiful long exposure pictures.
 ---
 ## Belair X 6-12 Shutter Release Cable Adapter
 Lomography Belair X 6-12 Shutter Release Cable Adapter.
 Please note the cable required is shown but not included.
-Works with cables [such as this one]({{ site.amazon_cable_url }}).
 Camera shown is not included.

 Designed by me from scratch to fit the Belair X 6-12 camera.
 It allows you to use a shutter release cable for beautiful long exposure pictures.

 This adapter is push fit, it fits snuggly on the side of the camera body.
+I make two versions of this, one for the standard Belair in black plastic, and one for the Jetsetter which comes in brown leather and metal.
+These adapters are different sizes!

 This adapter uses a linear threaded nut to hold the shutter release cable so it is best not to screw the cable in too tight unless you don’t plan on removing it again.
 Also, it is best to fit this cable before mounting the adapter on the camera.